 Focusing on the disclosure pilot scheme that has been introduced from 1 January this year, the webinar will look at the significant changes introduced, consider the issues that are likely to arise, and provide practical advice on how clients can best address these.

 The webinar is part of our series of HSF webinars, which are designed to update clients and contacts on the latest developments without having to leave their desks.
-The webinars can be accessed “live”, with a facility to send in questions by e-mail, or can be downloaded as podcasts after the event.
-If you would like to register for a webinar, or to obtain a link to the archived version, please contact Prudence Heidemans.
+The webinars can be accessed “live”, with a facility to send in questions by e-mail, or the archived version can be accessed after the event.
+If you would like to register for a webinar, or to obtain a link to the archived version, please contact Webinars.

 Julian Copeman and Maura McIntosh have published an article in PLC Magazine looking at the new disclosure rules that are due to be piloted in the Business and Property Courts for two years starting in January 2019.
 The article outlines the key provisions and considers how much impact they are likely to have, as well as considering the improvements made from the draft initially published by the working group in November 2017.